zanerock/command-line-documentation/README.md

           - name: chart-type
             description: The type of chart to create.
 May be 'bar' or 'line'.
             required: true
+        # each sub-command may have further sub-commands indeinitely
       - name: summary
         description: Creates a summary widget.
   - name: help